What Is the Difference Between 18-8 vs 304 vs 316?

 18-8 Grade Stainless Steel

-This refers to the 300 series of stainless steel with a chromium and nickel content in percentages.
-That means that an 18-8 grade fastener has 18% chromium and 8% nickel content.
-18-8 type stainless steel has better resistance to corrosion than the 400 series.
-It can be hardened only by cold working, and it isn’t magnetic.
+This refers to the 300 series of stainless steel with chromium and nickel content in percentages.
+Specifically, 18-8 grade stainless steel contains 18% chromium and 8% nickel, which contribute to its durability and corrosion resistance.
+This type of stainless steel performs better against corrosion compared to the 400 series.
+However, 18-8 stainless steel can only be hardened through cold working, and it retains its non-magnetic properties due to its austenitic structure.

 Pros and Cons of 18-8 Grade Stainless Steel

-As already mentioned, 18-8 grade stainless steel is celebrated for its superior corrosion resistance.
-However, it is known to show signs of corrosion when exposed to chlorides, such as salt.
-Therefore, it is not the ideal stainless steel to use for marine applications.
-On the up side, 18-8 grade stainless steel properties include the fact that it can be bent and molded without it having an effect on its overall strength and durability.
-This type of stainless steel is also not only extremely budget-friendly, but it also requires little to no maintenance.
-18-8 stainless steel yield strength is also impressive.
+As mentioned, 18-8 stainless steel is renowned for its excellent corrosion resistance, making it suitable for many environments.
+However, it can show signs of corrosion when exposed to chlorides, such as salt, which is not ideal for marine applications.
+On the positive side, 18-8 stainless steel properties include impressive strength, the ability to bend and mold without losing durability, and is highly cost-effective.
+This type of stainless steel also requires minimal maintenance, making it an attractive option for various applications.
+Additionally, 18-8 stainless steel yield strength is significant, ensuring long-lasting performance in most environments.

 Application of 18-8 Grade Stainless Steel